St. John the Baptist Parish, Louisiana: Government

+Economy

+As part of the River Parishes regional economy, the River Region Chamber of Commerce is headquartered in LaPlace, the parish seat of St. John the Baptist Parish.
+Founded in 2004, the Chamber serves businesses and community organizations across St. Charles, St. John the Baptist, and St. James parishes, supporting business networking, workforce development initiatives, and regional economic and public policy advocacy within the River Parishes.

 Education

 The St. John the Baptist Parish School Board is the school district for the entire parish, and it operates ten public schools within the parish.
-In addition, the Archdiocese of New Orleans oversees five religious schools within the parish and there are two privately run schools within the parish.
+In addition, the Archdiocese of New Orleans oversees five religious schools within the parish, and there are two privately run schools within the parish.